github/details-menu-element/README.md

 </details>
 ```

-Use `data-menu-button` and `data-menu-button-text` to have button text replaced on menu item activiation.
+Use `data-menu-button` and `data-menu-button-text` to have button text updated on menu item activiation.

 ```html
 <details>